-To tree or not to tree; the inclusion of trees in long term asset management plans
+To tree or not to tree; the inclusion of trees in long-term asset management plans

 Local government asset management encompasses a boundless variety of assets, including real estate (such as buildings, parks, roads and rivers), machinery, and movables (vehicles, vessels, aircraft, etc.).
 And are responsible for maintenance, risk management and disposal of these diverse assets.

-Green spaces and urban forests are very important aspects for large urban settings, for cleaner air and cooler surroundings.
+Green spaces and urban forests are very important aspects of large urban settings, for cleaner air and cooler surroundings.
 Trees are in fact very real assets, just not ones we are used to thinking about.
 Two of the most challenging assets for councils are trees and cemeteries because they don’t fit the mould of hard engineering assets.

-Tree assets are seldom discussed in asset renewal cost valuations and are generally not represented in long term financial plans or Asset Management Plans.
+Tree assets are seldom discussed in asset renewal cost valuations and are generally not represented in long-term financial plans or Asset Management Plans.
 However, public tree networks have the potential to be one of the most financially significant asset categories in an asset register.

 Key to effective asset management is a high-quality asset management system, supported by Asset Management Plans that focus on value for money and support councils in engaging with communities to find a balance between service levels, risk and cost.Local government asset management